 With that said, Philip Pullman himself has confirmed that there won’t be any major changes to the story, reassuring fans on Twitter that the basic plot will be staying the same.

 “We are not trying to do something different the books,” screenwriter Jack Thorne added recently.

 “Sometimes we do step away and do different things, but always we’re going back to the text and saying, ‘How does this help us tell [Philip’s] story best?’”

 Who is in the cast of His Dark Materials season 2?

-All the main cast return, including Logan’s Dafne Keen as feisty heroine Lyra Belacqua, X-Men star James McAvoy as Lord Asriel, Luther’s Ruth Wilson as the terrifying Mrs Coulter, Lin Manuel-Miranda as aeronaut Lee Scoresby and newcomer Amir Wilson as Lyra’s new BFF Will Parry.
+Most of the main cast return, including Logan’s Dafne Keen as feisty heroine Lyra Belacqu, Luther’s Ruth Wilson as the terrifying Mrs Coulter, Lin Manuel-Miranda as aeronaut Lee Scoresby and newcomer Amir Wilson as Lyra’s new BFF Will Parry.

 The impressive ensemble cast will also see the reappearance of Ruta Gedmintas as witch queen Serafina Pekkala and Joe Tandberg and Helen McCrory as the voice of armoured bear Iorek Byrnison and Lord Asriel’s demon Stelmaria respectively.

 There are also some new additions – after a series of cameos in season one, Fleabag star Andrew Scott will star as Will’s father Colonel John Parry/ Jopari.